 Your website, e-mail and social media pages are not only tools to keep players, parents, and volunteers informed, but also the media.
 Make sure that you are placing updates about your events on your website.
 If you have permission to use photos from those events, include them on your website.
 An active website and social media postings will benefit many groups.

 Individuals are likely to research your league online and having an active web presence is crucial.
 The local league name, affiliation with Little League, registration, facilities locations, board members and other information for parents and volunteers should be clearly stated on the website.
 There are various free platforms available for leagues and additional platforms and tools through payment are available.
-Little League International officially endorses Blue Sombrero as the recommended League Technology Platform for use by its leagues and districts.
-Blue Sombrero is the leading national provider of websites, registration, and league management tools for youth sports organizations.
+Little League International officially endorses Sports Connect as the recommended League Technology Platform for use by its leagues and districts.

-- Visit LittleLeague.org/TSHQ to learn more about how Blue Sombrero can support your league’s website and online registration capabilities.
+- Visit LittleLeague.org/Technology to learn more about how Sports Connect can support your league’s website and online registration capabilities.

 - Any league that wishes to host a website, which includes Little League Trademarks in any fashion, must submit its League URL into the Little League Data Center annually.